dokku/dokku/docs/processes/process-management.md

 #### Via CLI

-> This functionality is disabled if the formation is managed via the `formations` key of `app.json`.
+> This functionality is disabled if the formation is managed via the `formation` key of `app.json`.

 Dokku can also manage scaling itself via the `ps:scale` command.
 This command can be used to scale multiple process types at the same time.